xemantic/java-2-times-faster-than-c/README.md

 ### Kotlin

-Kotlin version the same time characteristics as Java version when running on the same JVM.
+Kotlin version has the same time characteristics as Java version when running on the same JVM.

 ## Future research